 Transit vehicle capacity and frequency determine person-carrying capacity.
 Light rail provides a higher passenger capacity per hour of service.
 The MAX system was developed to fit downtown Portland's 200-foot blocks; this limits the light rail trains to two cars.
-The 2009 plan identified strategies to increase passenger-carrying capacity including increasing frequency on existing lines, adding new lines serving existing corridors, adding parallel lines with minimum one-mile spacing, and considering a tunnel under downtown that would allow longer trains and support faster travel across the region; the region has continued to study a tunnel solution.
+The 2009 plan identified strategies to increase passenger-carrying capacity Appendix B: Regional Transit Modes summarizes the characteristics of HCT and other regional transit modes including increasing frequency on existing lines, adding new lines serving existing corridors, adding parallel lines with minimum one-mile spacing, and considering a tunnel under downtown that would allow longer trains and support faster travel across the region; the region has continued to study a tunnel solution.